 This, the thyroid hormone, regulates the distribution of energy in the body.
 It also diminishes as we get older, so it too needs to be replaced.

 A simple blood test for thyroid hormones might not detect this type of hormone shortage — so ask your doctor about a challenge test instead.
 Or, as a last resort, just take a small dose and see if it fixes anything.
 (Just watch out for the placebo effect.
-What is the placebo effect?
+What exactly is this thing called the placebo effect?
 It’s when you hope that a medication will cure you, and it’s actually your optimism that’s giving you a feeling of well being.